lloc/myLCO/readme.txt

 == Changelog ==

+= 0.8.1 =
+* link-manager needs activation in WordPress 3.5
+* update of 3th party library: PHP Simple HTML DOM Parser 1.5

 = 0.8 =
 * some improvements how myLCO gets the pr of the linked pages
 * bugfixes

 = 0.7 =
-* update of 3th party library: PHP Simple HTML DOM Parser
+* update of 3th party library: PHP Simple HTML DOM Parser 1.11

 = 0.6 =
 * added translation file for Italian